jquery/learn.jquery.com/page/ajax/working-with-jsonp.md

 });
 ```

-jQuery handles all the complex aspects of JSONP behind-the-scenes — all we have
+jQuery handles all the complex aspects of JSONP behind-the-scenes &mdash; all we have
 to do is tell jQuery the name of the JSONP callback parameter specified by YQL
-("callback" in this case), and otherwise the whole process looks and feels like
+(&ldquo;callback&rdquo; in this case), and otherwise the whole process looks and feels like
 a normal Ajax request.